DigitizeTextPLM/digitalize_text/README.md

 - IAM Database -> Forms => images of whole pieces of paper, GT data is located on the forms

 - BenthamDataset -> GT in XML files, Pages has whole handwritten no GT

+Importing PyTesseract
+- use `brew install tesseract`
+- to find executable `which tesseract`